KHONSAY: POEM OF MANY TONGUES

 —Aisha Kashgari (Uyghur, China)

-Uyghur is a Turkic language with about 9 million speakers, who live primarily in the Xinjiang Uyghur Autonomous Region of Western China.
+Uyghur is a Turkic language with about 9 million speakers who live primarily in the Xinjiang Uyghur Autonomous Region of Western China.
 This line, inspired by Sufi thought, was written by the 17th century poet Shah Mäshräp and is performed within the Čahargah Maqäm, one of the Twelve Maqäms, or musical suites, of Uyghur music.
 The Mäshräp songs comprise one section of the Twelve Maqams and are also part of the Sufi repertoire, which are performed ritualistically in addition to being sung in bazaars and at shrine festivals.
+Aisha Kashgari is a Uyghur poet who divides her time between China and the US.

 (43) Ni eiya, yaah ni